 The primary focus of user research is the identification of issues experienced by users of a system in order that they might be addressed.

 Our user research highlighted many positive aspects of the planning system that users felt were working well.

 The rest of the findings from the initial user research phases focused on issues and opportunities.
 These insights were analysed from all the different user groups involved and led to the development of eight main themes:

-Our main themes and the extensive data and insights behind them formed the basis of all the further research, the creation of the illustrative prototypes, and the foundation of the programme itself.
+Our main themes and the extensive data and insights behind them formed the basis of further research, the creation of illustrative prototypes, and the foundation of the programme itself.

 The insights captured from the first phase were used to inform the creation of a suite of prototypes, designed to illustrate the ‘art of the possible’ in a planning system of the future.

-Our user research themes, and the findings of our horizon scanning research were used as the basis of a series of ‘How might we…’ challenges.
-These challenges then helped frame some of the main issues identified, and explore potential design solutions from which the prototypes were created.
+Our user research themes, and the findings of our horizon scanning research were used as the basis for a series of ‘How might we…’ challenges.
+These challenges then helped frame some of the main issues identified, and explored potential design solutions from which the prototypes were created.